datactive/bigbang/README.md

-You can use the [Anaconda](http://continuum.io/downloads) distribution to install `numpy` and `matplotlib` on almost any platform.
-This will also install the `conda` package management system, which you can use to complete installation. **Note** that Anaconda does not include Graphviz, so you will have to install that separately.
+You can use the [Anaconda](http://continuum.io/downloads) distribution to install `numpy` and `matplotlib` and `graphviz` on almost any platform.
+This will also install the `conda` package management system, which you can use to complete installation.

 If you choose not to use Anaconda, you will most probably run into issues with versioning in Python.

+Use Anaconda with Python version 2.7

 Once dependencies are installed, you can install BigBang using `conda`.